workmanw/ember-qunit-assert-helpers/README.md

 # ember-qunit-assert-helpers

 This addon provides additional QUnit 2.0 assertions that are specific to Ember.js.
+It is meant to be a replacement for [ember-dev](https://github.com/emberjs/ember-dev) which only supports QUnit 1.0.

 Can be use in your application or an addon.